tcunningham203/readme-generator/README.md

-# readme-generator
+# Professional README Generator

 ## Description
-This is a command line application that generates a readme for a project.
+This is a command line application that generates a professional README.md file for your project.

 ## Table of Contents
 - [Video](#video)